This color washed effect post contains affiliate links.

 I’ve been working on a few DIY projects and yesterday, while painting wood for a project, I wondered if you all know how easy it is to create a color washed effect on wood.
-This is so simple that I almost didn’t share it here but if you haven’t ever color washed wood, I don’t want you to miss out on this easy paint technique.
+This idea is so simple that I almost didn’t share it here but if you haven’t ever color washed wood, I don’t want you to miss out on this easy paint technique.
+It’s a really great way to get a completely different look.

-Creating a color washed effect is really simple.
+Creating a color washed effect is very simple and doesn’t require any special supplies.

 How to Create a Color Washed Effect with Paint

-Using craft paint or any water based paint and a thick paint brush or a foam brush, brush dabs of paint onto the wood, spacing them out.
+Using the thick paint brush or foam brush, dab paint onto the wood, spacing the dabs out a bit.

 If the paint gets too watered down, just add more dabs of paint and continue with the technique, blending the colors together with more water.